rails-api/active_model_serializers/docs/README.md

 # Docs - ActiveModel::Serializer 0.10.x

-This is the documentation of AMS, it's focused on **0.10.x version.**
+This is the documentation of AMS, it's focused on the **0.10.x version.**

 -----